• Home

 It helps to identify your triggers.

 After you have mapped out your self-care, take the time to identify your triggers.
-Then, brainstorm how you to avoid these triggers (I have a downloadable resource on this here).
+Then, brainstorm how you to avoid these triggers.

 Here is how to stay calm in the heat of the moment.